gardlab/manuals/labpolicies.md

 All of the "everyone" expectations above as well as:
 * Document your work.
 Every time you write or modify a script, develop a protocol, or identify a resource, document it!
 This type of information can be thought of as "lab knowledge"; documentation ensures that we don't repeat our hard work unnecessarily.
 * Come to individual and project-specific meetings with an agenda
 * Take notes in meetings and generate to-do lists.
-Consult with Dr. Gard and senior staff to generate appropriate deadlines.
+Consult with Dr. Gard and senior staff members to generate appropriate deadlines.
 * Collect data for ongoing projects in the lab.
 * Take an active role in protocol and research project development.
-If you see a more efficient way to accomplish a task, bring your idea to the "table".
+If you see a more efficient way to accomplish a task, bring your ideas to the "table".
 * Help mentor undergraduate students in the lab.
 Oftentimes, an undegraduate student will be helping you with your job responsibilites.
 When you are the day-to-day mentor, you are responsible for communicating your expectations, project goals, etc.
 * Develop your own research project using an existing dataset.
 In general, staff are protected ~1 day/week to work on their own project.
-This is unlikely to be "enough" time to see a paper through to completion; dp
+This is unlikely to be "enough" time to see a paper through to completion.
+Thus, depending on your own goals, you will have to work on your paper on your own time in addition to during protected lab time.
+* Flexibly adapt to weekly needs.
+Although your tasks will be predictable most of the time, things may come up that need attention immediately.
+Adjust your expectations accordingly.
+If someone in the lab or an external collaborator is expecting something of you, communicate an updated due date.
+* Log your hours each week by task and/or project.
+This will guide our expectations for how much time things take to complete.

 ### Undergraduate Research Assistants
 All of the above, as well as: